chandlerroth/tablemate/README.md

 tablemate
 =========

 Tablemate is a friendly jQuery plugin that allows you to animate your tables!
-Unfortunately jQuery doesn't allow for you animate your tables because of limiting factors from the DOM.
+Unfortunately the core jQuery library doesn't allow for you animate your tables because of limiting factors from the DOM.
 Tablemate is a hack that wraps a div (class of `.tablemate_proc`) around your `td` contents.
-Then, it magestically animates your `tr`'s like you'd expect!
+Then, it majestically animates your `tr`'s like you'd expect!

 Installation